JaneliaSciComp/jacs-cm/docs/SwarmDeployment.md

 ## Initialize Filesystems

 The first step is to initialize the filesystems on all your Swarm systems.
 On each server, ensure that your `REDUNDANT_STORAGE` (default: /opt/jacs), `NON_REDUNDANT_STORAGE` (default: /data) directories exist and can be written to by your UNAME:GNAME user (default: docker-nobody).
-Then, run the Swarm-based initialization procedure:
+Then, run the Swarm-based initialization procedure from **HOST1**:
 ```
 ./manage.sh init-filesystems
 ```